Jarvis-Bot/Jarvis-Core/README.md

 ## Examples

 	@NAMEBOT : uptime                              => 6 days, 4 hours, 3 minutes and 45 seconds
 	@NAMEBOT : alarm 6:15                          => Alarm set to 6:15
+	@NAMEBOT : download http://domain.tld/file.jpg => Downloaded file.jpg at Jarvis/downloaded_files/
 	@NAMEBOT : next birthday                       => Steve Adam will be the next one, on 7th october !
 	@NAMEBOT : reminder buy milk @ 18:00           => I will remind you to buy milk at 18:00

+## Run

+`~$ cd Jarvis/bin/ && ruby jarvis.rb`

 ## Plugins